Talha-SE/AI-ChatBot/README.md

 ## 📄 License

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Commercial License** - see the [LICENSE](LICENSE) file for details.

-**You are free to:**
-- Share — copy and redistribute the material in any medium or format
-- Adapt — remix, transform, and build upon the material for any purpose, even commercially

-**Under the following terms:**
-- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made

-© 2025 AI Chatbot Project.
-Licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
+**All Rights Reserved**

+This software is the exclusive property of Talha-SE.

+**LICENSE OPTIONS:**

+**🆓 Personal/Evaluation License (FREE)**
+- ✅ Personal evaluation and testing only
+- ❌ No commercial use
+- ❌ No redistribution or sharing
+- ❌ No modification
+- 📧 Requires written permission

+**💼 Commercial License (PAID)**
+- ✅ Commercial use and deployment
+- ✅ Business integration
+- ✅ Support and updates included
+- ✅ Custom enterprise terms available
+- 💰 **Contact for pricing:** rtalha.work@gmail.com

+**Unauthorized use is strictly prohibited**

+**To obtain a license or pricing information, contact:** rtalha.work@gmail.com

+© 2025 Talha-SE.
+All rights reserved.

 ## 🆘 Support

 - **Documentation**: Check this README and DEPLOYMENT.md
-- **Issues**: Create GitHub issue for bugs
+- **Issues**: Create GitHub issue for bugs at https://github.com/Talha-SE/AI-ChatBot/issues
 - **Discussions**: Use GitHub discussions for questions
-- **Email**: contact@yourwebsite.com
+- **Email**: rtalha.work@gmail.com

 ## 🙏 Acknowledgments